 Germany mandates real-world data collection for gene therapy Zolgensma

 Updated: Jul 29, 2022

 Germany’s HTA body is telling Novartis exactly what post-approval efficacy data it needs to see for SMA therapy Zolgensma.
 As gene therapies multiply, more such mandates may follow.

-Post by Melanie Senior, MA/MSc, Senior Consultant, RJW&partners
+Post by Melanie Senior, Senior Consultant

 This year marks the tenth anniversary of Germany’s AMNOG law, which introduced the country’s now-familiar added-benefit assessment process.
 As if to mark the occasion, the G-BA has for the first time mandated that a drug manufacturer (in this case, Novartis) collect real-world evidence on how well its gene therapy Zolgensma actually works in practice.
 And not just any evidence: G-BA has set out precisely what data must be collected, how, and for how long.

 Evidence-collection was already on the cards for Zolgensma: the European Medicines Agency granted the drug conditional approval in 2020 for use in infants suffering from spinal muscular atrophy, a rare but often fatal genetic disease that leads to muscle wasting and loss of movement.
 Conditional approvals enable patients to access important new medicines early, with less data than would normally be required.
 The idea is that further efficacy and safety data are collected post-approval, including via registries.